tj314/ppds-seminars/README.md

 # Seminar examples 2024

-This is the ranch for the code examples from the 2024 seminars.
+This is the branch for the code examples from the 2024 seminars.

-The sources from each seminars can be found in their respective directories.
+The source code from each seminar can be found in its respective directory.

+## General instructions
+These examples are tested with `Python 3.12.x`.
+You also need to install `fei.ppds`.